MOTIF: Multi-strategy Optimization via Turn-based Interactive Framework: Methodology Details

 \subsection{Operator Instructions}

-\begin{mybox1}[blue]{Counter} -- Analyze opponent's implementation and identify weaknesses, inefficiencies, or limitations.\\ -- Create an implementation that specifically exploits these weaknesses.\\ -- Focus on areas where opponent's approach is suboptimal or vulnerable. \end{mybox1}
+\begin{mybox1}[gray]{Counter} -- Analyze opponent's implementation and identify weaknesses, inefficiencies, or limitations.\\ -- Create an implementation that specifically exploits these weaknesses.\\ -- Focus on areas where opponent's approach is suboptimal or vulnerable. \end{mybox1}